AliDjango/Ash.CoCAPI/README.md

 ##AsH.CoCAPI
 **AsH.CoCAPI** is a module for calling the official Clash of Clans Api in Python.

-It supports all available methods that The Api supports In order to use this module,you have to get a Token from https://developer.clashofclans.com as a quick view on the functions you can use this code.
+It supports all available methods that The Api supports

+In order to use this module,you have to get a Token from https://developer.clashofclans.com

+as a quick view on the functions you can use this code.

-**Please See the Docs branch for a complete documentation and examples**
+**Please See the Docs branch for a complete documentation and examples**.

+This content is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
+For more information see Supercell’s Fan Content Policy: www.supercell.com/fan-content-policy.

     from ash.cocapi import *